 Interviews favor extroverts when extroversion is not what most jobs require.
 So, interviewers inadvertently reward behavior that may not reflect what is required for the actual job.

 Research shows that these interviews are prone to confirmation bias.
 Most interviewers form an opinion about a candidate within the first ten seconds and spend the rest of the interview trying to confirm that initial opinion.

 In a 1998 meta-analysis by John Hunter, an American psychology professor, unstructured interviews were ranked as some of the worst assessments, predicting only 14 percent of an employee’s job performance.

 Diversity and inclusion hiring is crucial to developing a business or brand that is ethical, flexible, and financially successful.
 But how you implement diversity in your hiring practice could be slowing you down.

-DEI programs that only focus on specific gender and racial diversity and ignore other categories like gender nonconformity, class, faith, upbringing, and physical/cognitive ability, are actually shrinking the talent pool and making it harder to find a qualified candidate.
+DEI programs can backfire and end up diminishing the talent pool if their understanding of diversity is too limited.
+Programs that only focus on specific gender and racial diversity and ignore other categories like gender nonconformity, class, faith, upbringing, and physical/cognitive ability, are actually shrinking the talent pool and making it harder to find a qualified candidate.